Probability Introduction

 Probability (or chance) is the percentage of times one expects a certain outcome when the process is repeated over and over again under the same conditions.

-The probability (or chance) of an outcome is equal to: the # of that outcome / total # of possibilities
+The chance of an outcome is equal to: the # of that outcome / total # of possibilities

 Example Walk-Throughs with Worksheets